Characterizing the SLOPE Trade-off: A Variational Perspective and the Donoho-Tanner Limit: Main results

-\begin{theorem}[Upper bound] For any $0 \le u \le 1$, there exist a signal prior $\Pi$ and a SLOPE regularization prior $\Lambda$ satisfying the working assumptions such that the following inequalities hold with probability tending to one:
+\begin{theorem}[Upper bound] Under the working assumptions, namely (A1), (A2), and (A3), for any $0 \le u \le 1$, there exist a signal prior $\Pi$ and a SLOPE regularization prior $\Lambda$ such that the following inequalities hold with probability tending to one: